slatlas/atlasdocs/System/Subscription.md

 # Subscription Management

-Subscription Management allows tenant administrators to view and manage their subscription details, upgrade/downgrade plans, and configure billing information.
+Subscription Management allows administrators to view and manage subscription details, upgrade/downgrade plans, and configure billing information.

-**Route:** `/app/admin/subscription-management`
 **Permission:** `Pages.Administration.Tenant.SubscriptionManagement`

 ## Overview

-The Subscription Management page displays subscription details for the current tenant including the edition, features, usage limits, and billing status.
-Tenants can upgrade or modify their subscription as needed.
+The Subscription Management page displays subscription details including the edition, features, usage limits, and billing status.
+You can upgrade or modify your subscription as needed.

 ## Key Features